amyraawhite/CSC_345_G00nz/README.md

 PrefixMap(int size):
   - Constructor for initialization of HashTable with a size input

 put(char key, String prefixCode):
-  -
+  -Method to put the desired key into the PrefixMap

 get(char key):
-  - Method gets the desired key from hashTable; utilizes linear probing until the key is found; if the key is not found, returns empty KeyValuePair object / null
+  - Method gets the desired key from PrefixMap; utilizes linear probing until the key is found; if the key is not found, returns empty KeyValuePair object / null

 remove(char key):
-  - Method finds the desired key and removes the key from the Hash Table; utilizes linear probing to find keys should they not be at the "correct" index
+  - Method finds the desired key and removes the key from the PrefixMap; utilizes linear probing to find keys should they not be at the "correct" index

 resizeUp():
  - method resizes the PrefixMap to be the next prime number and rehashes all of the values present in the hashMap